Courses

 121B.
 Atmospheric Dynamics (4)

 Lecture—3 hours; extensive problem solving.
-Prerequisite: course 121A.
+Prerequisite: ATM 121A.
 Dynamics of fluid motion in geophysical systems; quasi-geostrophic theory; fundamentals of wave propagation in fluids; Rossby waves; gravity waves; fundamentals of hydrodynamic instability; two-level model; baroclinic instability and cyclogenesis.— Ullrich, Chen, Nathan

 124. Meteorological Instruments and Observations (3)